Also known as Frequently Ignored Answers, but here they are anyway…

 Will you read my novel?

-Like most published authors I get a lot of requests from people wanting help with their writing, and I wouldn’t be able to help everyone – I’d never get any of my own work done.
-But if you’re really serious about it, I teach creative writing once or twice a year, at places like Arvon, and Ty Newydd, and also hold the occasional writing retreat in the French Alps – for more information on this, please look here.
+Like most published authors I get a lot of requests from people wanting help with their writing, and I can’t help everyone – I’d never get any of my own work done.
+But if you’re really serious about it, I teach creative writing once or twice a year, at places like Arvon, and Ty Newydd, and also hold the occasional writing retreat here in the French Alps – for more information on this, please look here.
+I also now deliver Arvon 1-1 tutorials via the web; go here for more information.

 Will you answer some questions for my book report?